mjj6411770/nie_toolbox_shared/README.md

 It will output the following curve:
 ![DenoiseCATA](https://user-images.githubusercontent.com/100134089/224957690-a83e87b4-bb0b-4373-a720-10b8a3be4b18.svg)

-It will leave an input window on the command window to ask if the user would like to change the order and the orders to be changed.
+It will leave an input window on the command window asking the user if they want to change the order of the filter and the possible order values.

-## Background Subtraction
+## Background trend removal
 The background subtraction is made by making the smooth data based on the roloess; you can input the argument as the bigger the window size, the better fitting the trend line.
 The last argument is whether to show the plot for the fitted line and offset signal, the

 ```matlab